dynatrace-oss/barista/src/lib/secondary-nav/README.md

 | `aria-label` | `string`  | An accessibility label describing the menu.                                  |
 | `multi`      | `boolean` | Whether or not the nav allows multiple sections to be opened simultaneously. |

+To make our components accessible it is obligatory to provide either an `aria-label` or `aria-labelledby`.

 ## DtSecondaryNavSection

 ### Inputs